8ta4/gag/README.md

 > What's this guide all about?

-This guide will introduce you to a method I call `gag` (Gags Ain't GANs), which is designed to generate jokes.
-It's got three main parts: generating cliches and phrases, creating jokes, and evaluating jokes.
-This process steals techniques from "[Comedy Writing for Late-Night TV](https://www.goodreads.com/en/book/show/22350931)".
+This guide introduces a method I call `gag` (Gags Ain't GANs), designed to generate jokes using two different approaches: comebacks and wordplay.
+Each approach involves three steps: generating material, creating jokes, and evaluating jokes.

+## Wordplay

-> How do I generate cliches and phrases?
+> How do I generate material?

 1. Open [Claude 3 Opus](https://claude.ai).

 1. Enter the prompt:

    ```
-   Generate recognizable cliches and phrases loosely associated with the topic of the following article.
+   Generate cliches loosely associated with any section of the following article.
 For each phrase or cliche, provide a brief explanation of how it relates to the article's content.

    ---
    ```

 1. Paste the article content below the prompt.

-1. Run Claude 3 Opus to get a list of cliches and phrases.
+1. Run Claude 3 Opus to get a list of cliches.

 > How do I create jokes?